mariadb-corporation/MaxScale/Documentation/Monitors/MariaDB-Monitor.md

 ```
 #### `handle_server_events`

 This setting is on by default.
-If enabled, the monitor will attempt to enable
+If enabled, the monitor continuously queries the
-and disable server events during a switchover, failover or rejoin.
-When a server
+servers for enabled scheduled events and uses this information when performing
+cluster operations, enabling and disabling events as appropriate.

-is being demoted, any events with "ENABLED" status are set to
+When a server is being demoted, any events with "ENABLED" status are set to
 "SLAVESIDE_DISABLED".
-The reverse applies to a server being promoted to master.
+When a server is being promoted to master, events that are either
+"SLAVESIDE_DISABLED" or "DISABLED" are set to "ENABLED" if the same event was also enabled
+on the old master server last time it was successfully queried.
+Events are considered
-When a standalone server is rejoined to the cluster, its events are also
+identical if they have the same schema and name.
+When a standalone server is rejoined to
-disabled since it is now a slave.
-The monitor does not check whether the same
+the cluster, its events are also disabled since it is now a slave.

-events were disabled and enabled during a switchover or failover/rejoin.
-All
+The monitor does not check whether the same events were disabled and enabled during a
-events with the expected status are altered.
+switchover or failover/rejoin.
+All events that meet the criteria above are altered.

 The monitor does not enable or disable the event scheduler itself.
 For the
 events to run on the new master server, the scheduler should be enabled by the